wk275/qbTools-v2/README.md

-# qbTools-v2 (!! does not support a 32-bit OS yet.
-Will be probably available soon !!)
+# qbTools-v2 (!! does not support a 32-bit OS yet.)
 This repository installs a tooling environment for qbus and mqtt.
 Following softwares are installed in docker containers.
 - mosquitto (message broker)